marekszwed/marekszwed.github.io/README.md

 Technologies which i used: HTML, SASS, JavaScript, Gulp.

-I hope you will enjoy it :)
+I hope you will enjoy it!